Ilian-Allaf/TinderStats/README.md

 Installation
 To install TinderStats, follow these steps:

-Download or clone the repository to your computer
+Download or clone the repository
 ```
 git clone https://github.com/Ilian-Allaf/cat_web_app.git
 ```

-Open Google Chrome
-In the address bar, type chrome://extensions/ and press Enter Enable Developer mode in the top right corner
+Open Google Chrometo this address chrome://extensions/ Enable Developer mode in the top right corner
 Click on "Load unpacked" and select the folder where you cloned or downloaded the repository The TinderStats extension should now be installed